reedflinch/gridiron-hackathon/README.md

   	password:								*add this line
 ```
 - Modify the `pg_hba.conf` file located at `/etc/postgresql/9.3/main/pg_hba.conf` to look like below
-	- The contents you need to modify are located at/near the bottom of the file
+	- The contents you need to modify are located at/near the bottom of the file (Shift+G in vim...)
 	- You **MUST** use sudo to view and edit the file contents
 ```
 	# Database administrative login by Unix domain socket